kisom/klogger/README.rst

 Log messages consist of four components:

 1. The **level** attaches a notion of priority to the log message.
-   Several log levels are available:

-   + CRITICAL: critical conditions.
-The error, if uncorrected, is likely to cause a fatal condition shortly.
-An example is running out of disk space.
-This is something that the ops team should get paged for.
-   + ERROR: error conditions.
-A single error doesn't require an ops team to be paged, but repeated errors should often trigger a page based on threshold triggers.
-An example is a network failure: it might be a transient failure (these do happen), but most of the time it's self-correcting.
-   + WARNING: warning conditions.
-An example of this is a bad request sent to a server.
-This isn't an error on the part of the program, but it may be indicative of other things.
-Like errors, the ops team shouldn't be paged for errors, but a page might be triggered if a certain threshold of warnings is reached (which is typically much higher than errors).
-For example, repeated warnings might be a sign that the system is under attack.
-   + INFO: informational message.
-This is a normal log message that is used to deliver information, such as recording requests.
-Ops teams are never paged for informational messages.
-This is the default log level.
-   + DEBUG: debug-level message.
-These are only used during development or if a deployed system repeatedly sees abnormal errors.

 2. The **actor** is used to specify which component is generating the log message.
 This could be the program name, or it could be